AN ENVIRONMENTAL LEARNING CENTER

 What is your carbon emissions intent for this project?
 How do you define success relative to this intent?
 What evidence that this intent has been successfully met can be found in this project?

 Final Presentation Guidelines

-The final critique will allow for 40-minute presentations of each team project.
+The final critique will be in the format of the competition entry—an abstract (100 words max for each of the ten sustainability measures); a program brief describing the concept, building, and site (500 words max); no more than 4 digital boards (PDF or JPG).
 Each team may choose any combination of media appropriate to its project, anything from water colors to physical models, to digital media.

-Presentations must address all the systems listed above and demonstrate their integration and achievement of carbon emission reduction.
-A CD containing the final presentation (if digital—ppt or pdf) and images of all drawings, models, and other materials in jpg or pdf format must be turned in by Dec 7.
+Presentations must address all the measures listed above and demonstrate their integration and achievement of carbon emission reduction.
+The final presentation and images of all drawings, models, and other materials in jpg or pdf format must be turned in by Dec 8.